elegant-scipy/elegant-scipy/markdown/ch5.markdown

 ```

 The ability to store large, sparse matrices, and perform computations on them,
-is incredibly powerful!
+is incredibly powerful, and can be applied in many domains.

-The combination of sparsity and linear algebra abounds.
 For example,
 one can think of the entire web as a large, sparse, $N \times N$ matrix.
 Each entry $X_{ij}$ indicates whether web page $i$ links to page $j$.
 By normalizing this matrix and solving for its dominant eigenvector,
 one obtains the so-called PageRank—one of the numbers Google uses to
 order your search results.
-(You can read more about this in the next chapter!)
+(You can read more about this in the next chapter.)

 As another example, we can represent the human brain as a large $m \times m$
 graph, where there are $m$ nodes (positions) in which you